CESNET/netopeer2/server/README.md

 $ netopeer2-cli
 > connect
 ```
 Local system users are used for authentication.
-To learn how to change this and configure lots of
-other server features look into the `configuration` directory.